-This channel is essentially a personal journal and it features the following shows:
+NOT to be confused with the Lifetime Channel, this is essentially a personal journal.
+It features the following shows:

 WHAT’S THE BEST WAY TO STAY ‘PLUGGED IN’?

-First, I would encourage you to subscribe to my YouTube channel and "like" or "follow" me on Facebook, Twitter and Instagram.
-Along with posts/tweets highlighting and linking to new content on the website, I also occasionally share brief thoughts via quick text comments or ad lib videos (YouTube), fun or thought provoking surveys, or links to other articles, videos or podcasts that I think are worth checking out.
+I would encourage you to subscribe to my YouTube channel and "like" or "follow" me on Facebook, Twitter and Instagram.
+Along with posts/tweets highlighting and linking to new content on the website, I also occasionally share brief thoughts via quick text comments or "off the cuff" videos (YouTube), fun or thought provoking surveys, or links to other articles, videos or podcasts that I think are worth checking out.

 WHAT'S MY "ENDGAME"?

-I essentially have three goals with this website.
+I essentially have two goals with this website.
 One is selfishly therapeutic--that is, there are just some things I've got to "get off my chest".
 Second, I hope that what I publish here genuinely helps others in their own navigation of this mysterious and fleeting thing we call "life".
-Third, I hope it becomes a source of some secondary income.
-Please see the Support page to learn more.

 Kirt E. Lewis.